This content is also available at learn.palantir.com ↗ and is presented here for accessibility purposes.

 and passengers_flight_alerts_clean

 ), you’ll also create a cleaning utility, publish it, and make use of it in another transform.
-Specifically, you'll be transitioning the cleaning functions from Introduction to Data Transformation with Code Repositories into a shared library and and referencing them in both of your datasource repositories.
+Specifically, you'll be transitioning the cleaning functions from Introduction to Data Transformation with Code Repositories into a shared library and referencing them in both of your datasource repositories.
 After cleaning the passenger data, create an output passenger dataset that unions the JSON and CSV pipelines together.